Grovety/grc_devboard/docs/GRC_DevBoard_Description.md

 Prepares data for the AI module and displays the results.
 Provides interacting with peripheral equipment and an AI module.
 * Sensors management and control;
 * Data pre-processing;
-* Data flow transfer onto the GRCTM AI Module;
+* Data flow transfer onto the GRC AI Module;
-* GRCTM AI Module management and control;
+* GRC AI Module management and control;
 * Data post-processing;
 * Results shown on OLED display, via LEDs, speaker, text to UART USB port;
 * Voice control (command words).